Will a PRINCE2® qualification help me get a job?

 Requiring strong organisational and leadership abilities rather than specialist industry knowledge, project management provides a varied, exciting and challenging career.

-With 1.5 to 2 million people in the UK earning their living as project managersi, and an estimated 15.7 million new project management roles to be created globally from 2010 to 2020ii, the popularity of project management as a career choice shows no signs of slowing down.
+With 1.5 to 2 million people in the UK earning their living as project managers[i], and over 21 million new project management roles estimated to be created globally from 2017 to 2027[ii], the popularity of project management as a career choice shows no signs of slowing down.

 When looking for roles, many jobseekers will find that certification in a project management method is a prerequisite for many jobs.

 The most popular method in the UK is PRINCE2, widely renowned as the method of choice amongst organisations across all industries and seen as a standard in the public sector.

 As the two-tier PRINCE2 Foundation and PRINCE2 Practitioner qualifications are prerequisites for many project management positions, getting fully PRINCE2 certified is certainly a step in the right direction.

 How do I get in?

 Although becoming PRINCE2 certified will provide a boost to your CV, getting a project management job can require several years of experience within a technical role appropriate to the project.

 If you are taking your first steps into project management, there are a growing number of junior and trainee project management roles available, as well as graduate internships, which can all give you a solid starting point in which to work your way up.

 It is also possible to gain relevant experience by working in an administrative position within a project team.